densitydesign/placplac/README.md

 To start editing the app we need to setup the dev workspace

 ## Backend workspace setup
+Create the file /backend/algocount/.backend.env (see the /backend/algocount/.backend.env.example file).
 First of all open the shell in the /backend folder.
 Than use the following command to run the backend app:
 ```